-Having a second monitor connected to your computer can be a great way to help boost productivity, but what if you don’t have an extra monitor?
-If you own both an iPad and a computer, you can extend your desktop by using your iPad as a second monitor.
+Having a second monitor connected to your computer can be a great way to boost productivity, but what if you don’t have an extra monitor?
+What if you own an iPad instead?
+You’re in luck, as you can use it as a second screen on Macs and Windows-based PCs.

 Below, we have all the steps to set up your iPad as a second display.
-It’s easier than you think, too.
+It’s easier than you might think.

 The Sidecar feature first introduced in MacOS Catalina allows Mac owners to extend or mirror their primary display to an iPad.
-It beats having to buy an expensive second display if you already own Apple’s premium tablet.
-The only problem is Sidecar doesn’t work on all Macs and iPads.
-Here’s the list of supporting devices:
+It beats having to buy an expensive second display if you already own Apple’s premium tablet, as it has a fantastic display of its own.
+The only problem is that Sidecar doesn’t work on all Macs and iPads.

 Compatible Mac devices